kkterai/Gifty-app/README.md

 * [Rails] - A web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
 * [Omniauth-facebook] - Facebook OAuth2 Strategy for OmniAuth.
 * [Figaro] - Simple, Heroku-friendly Rails app configuration using ENV and a single YAML file.
+* [jQuery] - A fast, small, and feature-rich JavaScript library.
+It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler.

 ## Contributing